 There are a ton of teenage YouTubers making thousands of dollars per month from Youtube ad revenue.
 The average Youtube channel makes anywhere from $1-$20 per thousand views, so the earnings can really stack up.

-If you're someone who would enjoy making videos regularly, start now!
+So, if you're someone who would enjoy making videos regularly, start now!
 Starting young gives you a big advantage because you have more time to grow your channel and figure out what type of videos you enjoy creating.

 - The Complete Guide to Building a Successful YouTube Channel